 NOW THEREFORE, for and in consideration of the agreements herein made and other good and valuable consideration, the parties hereto agree as follows:

 I. AMENDMENTS

 The Confirmation is hereby amended as follows:

+A. Notice Provisions to the Confirmation is amended to provide the addresses for notices and payment account information for Counterparty as set forth below: